makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 - [ ] not compatible to absolute extrusion mode
 - [ ] Slic3r environment variables cannot be read, therefore settings and parameters have to be manually declared within the custom "Start G-code"

+## Changes in v2
+- [x] some bugfixes
+- [x] added optional parameter "forceToolChanges", defaults to true

 ## How to use
 In order to get the scripts working properly, I suggest creating print and printer settings in slic3r exclusively for use with those scripts, and modifying these settings as described below.